Our World-Class, Internationally-Recognized Physicians Treat Even the Most Challenging Cases

-There isn't one known cause of limb deficiencies that occur at birth, and the condition can vary widely from child to child.
+There isn't one known cause of congenital limb deficiencies, and the condition can vary widely from child to child.
+Deficiencies can affect the thigh, lower leg, foot or all of these parts.
 The truth is that researchers are still working toward understanding the causes.

 Treatment at Shriners Children's

 The Shriners Children's physicians who treat pediatric limb deficiencies practice a highly specialized area of health care.
 Here, we believe in collaborating with families to build personalized treatment plans tailored to each child's needs.
 We take into consideration the child’s age, the severity of the discrepancy and the child’s ability to participate in the treatment plan.

 When you come to Shriners Children's, your child may be seen be our Shriners Children’s Pediatric Orthotics and Prosthetic Services (POPS) department, which designs, fits and manufactures orthotics and prosthetics for children.
 These devices include shoe inserts, braces, and, when needed, artificial limbs.
 These craftspeople are specially trained to work with children and collaborate with physicians and rehabilitation therapists to provide your child a customized, personalized device, depending on their specific needs.

 A limb deficiency diagnosis can be stressful for the entire family.
 Those stressors can include fears about your child's future and insecurity about making the right decisions.
 Be reassured that if your child comes to Shriners Children's, you'll have an entire care team to guide you.
 The team has extensive experience working with families with a child who has a limb deficiency, and we understand the concerns of children and parents navigating this journey.